 Such data breaches cost $6.2 billion to the US healthcare market.
 Healthcare organizations lose around $3.7 million per data breach in revenue, with HIPAA fines, lawsuits, and recovery costs quickly adding up.

 The alarming rise of data privacy and confidentiality issues in the healthcare sector advocates the need for an efficient data security system.

-Blockchain technology minimizes the data vulnerability as it eliminates centralization and records all patient health data on an immutable ledger.
+Blockchain technology minimizes data vulnerability as it eliminates centralization and records all patient health data on an immutable ledger.